Don’t just remember how it looked. Remember how it felt.

 When I was photographing elaborate weddings, most of my clients never actually had more than a few minutes to themselves — on a day that was supposed to be all about them!

-Elopements and micro weddings leave room for the slow moments that seem to freeze time.
+Intimate weddings and elopements leave room for the slow moments that seem to freeze time.

 Time to explore.